 Anyway, here is a snippet of this early post (those usually consisted of a LOT of bad photos and a sentence or two!): Each year for our neighborhood 4th of July gathering, we pull our grills into the pea gravel at the foot of our yard.
 We’ve grilled the typical brats and burgers; but this year, I had gorgeous wild salmon fillets.
-This super easy marinade inspired by Ina Garten was incredible.
-There was not one morsel left of this Grilled Asian Salmon for the retriever who is always delighted to hoover up any crumbs.
+This super-easy marinade inspired by Ina Garten was incredible.
+There was not one morsel left of this grilled salmon for the retriever who is always delighted to hoover up any crumbs.

 - 2 tablespoons Dijon mustard

 - 1 tablespoon freshly squeezed lemon juice (juice from half a lemon)

 - Whisk together marinade ingredients.

 - Coat salmon well and marinate for 45 minutes to one hour in the refrigerator.

 - Grill, skin side down, about 10 minutes per inch (timing will vary depending on the thickness of your salmon).

 Total time does not include marinating time.